-Subject to the terms of the Reorganization Agreement: (i) the number of shares of voting common stock, par value \$.01 per share of GTC ("GTC Common Stock") to be issued to the shareholders of GFP in the Merger is equal to the number of shares of GTC Common Stock determined by multiplying the GFP Conversion Ratio (as defined in the Reorganization Agreement) by the number of shares of GFP held by such shareholders, subject to adjustment for any stock dividend, stock split or similar matters between the date of the Reorganization Agreement and the effective time of such merger as provided in the Reorganization Agreement (the "Merger Shares"); (ii) the number of shares of GTC Common Stock to be issued to the shareholders of Tube Turns, other than GTC (as successor by merger to GFP) in the Tube Turns Merger is equal to the number of shares of GTC Common Stock determined by multiplying the Tube

-Turns Conversion Ratio (as defined in the Reorganization Agreement) by the number of shares of Tube Turns held by such shareholders, subject to adjustment for any stock dividend, stock split or similar matters between the date of the Reorganization Agreement and the effective time of such merger as provided in the Reorganization Agreement (the "Tube Turns Merger Shares"); and (iii) the number of shares of GTC Common Stock to be issued to the shareholders of Bell, other than GTC (as successor by merger to GFP), in the Bell Merger is equal to the number of shares of GTC Common Stock determined by multiplying the Bell Conversion Ratio (as defined in the Reorganization Agreement) by the number of shares of Bell held by such shareholders, subject to adjustment for any stock dividend, stock split or similar matters between the date of the Reorganization Agreement and the effective time of such merger as provided in the Reorganization Agreement (the "Bell Merger Shares").
+Subject to the terms of the Reorganization Agreement: (i) the number of shares of voting common stock, par value \$.01 per share of GTC ("GTC Common Stock") to be issued to the shareholders of Tube Turns in the Tube Turns Merger is equal to the number of shares of GTC Common Stock determined by multiplying the Tube Turns Conversion Ratio (as defined in the Reorganization Agreement) by the number of shares of Tube Turns held by such shareholders, subject to adjustment for any stock dividend, stock split or similar matters between the date of the Reorganization Agreement and the effective time of such merger provided in the Reorganization Agreement (the "Tube Turns Merger Shares"); (ii) the number of shares of GTC Common Stock to be issued to the shareholders of Bell in the Bell Merger is equal to the number of shares of GTC Common Stock determined by multiplying the Bell Conversion Ratio (as defined in the Reorganization Agreement) by the number of shares of Bell held by such shareholders, subject to adjustment for any stock dividend, stock split or similar matters between the date of the Reorganization Agreement and the effective time of such merger as provided in the Reorganization Agreement (the "Bell Merger Shares"); and (iii) the number of shares of GTC Common Stock to be issued to the shareholders of GFP in the Merger is equal to the number of shares of GTC Common Stock determined by multiplying the GFP Conversion Ratio (as defined in the Reorganization Agreement) by the number of shares of GFP held by such shareholders, subject to adjustment for any stock dividend, stock split or similar matters between the date of the Reorganization Agreement and the effective time of such merger as provided in the Reorganization Agreement (the "Merger Shares").
+Each shareholder of Tube Turns will receive a number of shares of GTC Common Stock equal to the number of shares of Tube Turns owned by such shareholder multiplied by the Tube Turns Conversion Ratio.
+Each shareholder of Bell will receive a number of shares of GTC Common Stock equal to the number of shares of Bell owned by such shareholder multiplied by the Bell Conversion Ratio.
 Each shareholder of GFP will receive a number of shares of GTC Common Stock equal to the number of shares of GFP owned by such shareholder multiplied by the GFP Conversion Ratio.
-Each shareholder of Tube Turns, other than GTC (as successor by merger to GFP), will receive a number of shares of GTC Common Stock equal to the number of shares of Tube Turns owned by such shareholder multiplied by the Tube Turns Conversion Ratio.
-Each shareholder of Bell, other than GTC (as successor by merger to GFP), will receive a number of shares of GTC Common Stock equal to the number of shares of Bell owned by such shareholder multiplied by the Bell Conversion Ratio.
 Fractional shares will be paid in cash based upon the GTC Average Closing Price as hereinafter defined.

-Because, under the Reorganization Agreement, the shares of GTC Common Stock will be valued at no less than \$1.50 per share, the shareholders of GFP, Tube Turns and Bell (other than GTC as successor by merger to GFP) will bear the risk of market fluctuations below \$1.50 per share inasmuch as they will receive no more than 49,619,962, 1,184,107 and 2,946,357 shares, respectively, in the aggregate, regardless of the actual trading price of shares of GTC Common Stock.
-The total aggregate consideration to be received by the shareholders of GFP, Tube Turns and Bell (other than GTC as successor by merger to GFP) is \$93,095,918, \$1,776,160 and \$4,419,536, respectively.
-The aggregate consideration to be received by shareholders of GFP is further calculated as the sum of \$51,833,006 plus the product of 15,064,625 shares multiplied by the GTC Average Closing Price of \$2.74.
-The valuations used in determining the total aggregate consideration were determined by or under the direction of certain affiliates of GTC who have conflicts of interest in this transaction.
-The methodology used to calculate the valuations is discussed in the section "Summary" under the subsection "Comparative Market Prices of Common Stock."
+Because, under the Reorganization Agreement, the shares of GTC Common Stock will be valued at no less than \$2.50 per share, the shareholders of GFP, Tube Turns and Bell will bear the risk of market fluctuations below \$2.50 per share inasmuch as they will receive no more than 38,400,800, 9,087,797 and 16,584,832 shares, respectively, in the aggregate, regardless of the actual trading price of shares of GTC Common Stock.
+Similarly, under the Reorganization Agreement, the shares of GTC Common Stock will be valued at no more than \$4.50 per share, causing GTC to bear the risk of market fluctuations above \$4.50 per share inasmuch as GTC will issue not less than 28,029,228, 5,048,822 and 9,213,817 shares, respectively, in the aggregate to the shareholders of GFP, Tube Turns and Bell regardless of the actual trading price of shares of GTC Common Stock.
+The number of shares of GTC Common Stock issuable to the shareholders of GFP includes the 15,064,625 shares of GTC Common Stock owned by